dd86k/WinYourDesktop/README.md

 _WinYourDesktop_ is a simple Desktop Entry file interpreter for Windows.

+# Features

+- Interprets Windows (`%windir%`) and Linux (`$windir`) variables, including ~
+- Simple editor
+- Simple debugger
+- Available in French and English

-# Installing (file)
+# Installing (executable)

 1. Place the executable file where you will remember.
 2. Then make WinYourDesktop the default application to open Desktop Entry files.

 No installers are available for the moment.

 # Installing (source)

-You will need at least Visual Studio 2015.
-I'm not sure Xamarin Studio supports VS's plugins.

-Written in C# 6.0 for .NET 4.5.2.
+This solution is written in C# 6.0 for .NET 4.5.2 on Visual Studio 2015.

-This solution consists of three projects (also, build order):
+This solution consists of three projects (build order):

 - wyd-lib
   - Interpreter library